 Matthew Parris talks to Dame Helen Ghosh about James Lees-Milne.

-Author Deborah Moggach talks about the life of Potteries writer Arnold Bennett.
+The author Deborah Moggach talks about the life of Potteries writer Arnold Bennett.

 Poet John Hegley chooses the author of Lady Chatterley's Lover, DH Lawrence.